 We don’t currently offer Extended Validation (EV) certificates, which require stricter checking (including review of your business records).

 However, if you buy an EV certificate from another SSL company, we can usually install it on our servers for your site, as described below.

 Can I use third-party SSL certificates on my site?

-If another company has provided you with an SSL certificate that you want to use instead of Let’s Encrypt certificate, we can usually install it for you at no extra charge.
+If you’ve obtained an SSL certificate from another company that you want to use instead of a Let’s Encrypt certificate, we can usually install it for you at no extra charge.
 You’ll need to provide us with:

 - the private key file;